 Acid has powerful effects on a person’s mind.
 Most of the time, these effects are temporary and will not cause long-term damage.
 However, some people may have ongoing flashbacks or trauma that can cause fear or feelings of depression.

 Although studies are at an early stage, there is some evidence to suggest that LSD may be effective in treating certain mental health conditions, but researchers must continue to explore this.
-At present, there is no FDA approval for this, and the drug remains illegal.
+At present, there is no FDA approval for this use, and the drug remains illegal in the U.S.

-If a person is facing drug abuse or addiction challenges or experiencing mental health issues, they can contact the Substance Abuse and Mental Health Services Administration National Helpline at 1-800-662-HELP (4357).
+If a person is facing substance use challenges or experiencing mental health issues, they can contact the Substance Abuse and Mental Health Services Administration National Helpline at 1-800-662-HELP (4357).